-Pursuant to the 2014 Agreement, the Authority released all of the System assets to the County, effective as of November 18, 2014 (the closing date of the 2014 Authority refunding bonds).
+During 2014, pursuant to the 2014 Agreement, the Authority released all of the System assets to the County, effective as of November 18, 2014 (the closing date of the 2014 Authority refunding bonds).
+Therefore, there were no capital asset activities for the year ended December 31, 2015.

-3. Deferred Outflows/Inflows of Resources
+3. Deferred Outflows of Resources

 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflow of resources, represents a consumption of net position that is applicable to future period(s) and therefore will not be recognized as an outflow of resources (expense) until that time.
-The Authority reports deferred outflows for deferred charges on refunding which totaled \$14,130 that will be recognized in future periods.
+The Authority reports deferred outflows for deferred charges on refunding which totaled \$13,131 that will be recognized in future periods.